Picture with an Archer

 1909.
 Oil on canvas, 68 7/8 x 57 3/8" (175 x 144.6 cm)

-Galloping under the trees of a wildly radiant countryside, a horseman turns in his saddle and aims his bow.
-In the left foreground stand men in Russian dress; behind them are a house, a domed tower, and two bulbous mountains, cousins of the bent spire in the picture’s center.
-The abstract, patchwork surface and nearly vibrating, vivid colors nearly overwhelm the figurative forms—so much so that the scene may be hard to make out.
+Galloping under the trees of the wildly radiant countryside in Vasily Kandinsky’s Picture with an Archer, a horseman turns in his saddle and aims his bow.
+In the left foreground stand men in Russian dress; behind them are a house, a domed tower, bulbous mountains, and a bent spire in the picture’s center.
+The painting‘s abstract, patchwork surface and vibrating, vivid colors nearly overwhelm the figurative forms—so much so that the scene may be hard to make out.

-The lone rider with his archaic weapon, the traditional costumes and buildings, and the rural setting suggest a note of fantasy, folktale, or poetic romance.
-There is perhaps nostalgia here for a faraway time or place; when he painted this, Kandinsky was living in Germany, far from his native Russia.
-But he made several visits to a small town called Murnau in the south Bavarian Alps.
-Famous for its local folk art, especially paintings on glass, which Kandinsky collected, Murnau was similar to the small rural towns that Kandinsky knew while practicing law in his native country.
+The lone rider with his archaic weapon, the traditional costumes and buildings, and the rural setting suffuse the scene with a sense of folktale or fantasy.
+When he painted Picture with an Archer, Kandinsky was living in Germany, far from his native Russia.
+He made a number of visits to the small town of Murnau, in the south Bavarian Alps, famous for its local folk art, especially paintings on glass.
+Kandinsky collected these paintings and perhaps felt particularly at home in Murnau, which was similar to the rural towns he knew in Russia.

 A setting for or a part of a story or narrative.